-†Intravenous formulation indicated for treatment of gastroesophageal reflux disease associated with a history of erosive esophagitis. ‡As triple therapy in combination with amoxicillin and clarithromycin (esomeprazole, lansoprazole, omeprazole and rabeprazole) or dual therapy with amoxicillin (lansoprazole) or clarithromycin (omeprazole). §Zegerid® powder for oral suspension only.
+†Intravenous formulation indicated for treatment of gastroesophageal reflux disease associated with a history of erosive esophagitis. ‡As triple therapy in combination with amoxicillin and clarithromycin (esomeprazole, lansoprazole, omeprazole and rabeprazole) or dual therapy with amoxicillin (lansoprazole) or clarithromycin (omeprazole). §Zegerid® (omeprazole with sodium bicarbonate) powder for oral suspension only.